colvinrunnetworks/Grex-Demo/README.md

 Ensure that the SITL is up and running.
 With the SITL, ensure you have exposed the correct ports and that you have altered the agent_container.py file to have the correct host ip and port number.
 You will get stuck in an infinite loop if you have the incorrect host ip address and port number.
 Once you are sure that it running correctly, you can optionally open QGroundControl.
 Assuming the SITL is configured correctly, the drone should appear on the screen with no extra alteration needed.

 You will need 3 terminals windows open.
 Change directories to the /demo/runners folder.
-Run each agent:
+Run each agent in its own terminal:
 ``` LEDGER_URL=http://test.bcovrin.vonx.io ./run_demo faber ```
 ``` LEDGER_URL=http://test.bcovrin.vonx.io ./run_demo alice ```
 ``` LEDGER_URL=http://test.bcovrin.vonx.io ./run_demo acme ```